-Galapagos Diving Vacations
+Galapagos Diving Holiday Packages

 Frequently Asked Questions

-What is unique about diving there?
+What is unique about scuba diving there?

 As a speck in a vast ocean, life is concentrated in the Galapagos as with an oasis in the desert.
 You can expect a great number of large pelagics, including vast schools of scalloped hammerhead sharks, manta rays, golden rays and dolphins.
 Whale sharks are also common, as are turtles and tuna.